-Paid Family Leave (PFL) benefits are available to SU staff, student employees, and graduate assistants effective January 1, 2018.
+Paid Family Leave (PFL) benefits became available effective January 1, 2018.

 Eligibility for Paid Family Leave Benefits

-Syracuse University staff employees, student employees, and graduate assistants working in New York are eligible if they meet the following requirements:
+Syracuse University staff employees, student employees, and graduate assistants working in New York are eligible for Paid Family Leave if they meet the following requirements:

 - After 26 consecutive weeks of employment, when their regular work schedule is 20 or more hours per week;